Beehive & New Wave Trails, Page AZ

 We're glad we checked out the quarter mile trail to the overlook, affording us with even more great views among the rocky red toadstools while accompanied by even less foot traffic.
 A great place to take a breather and enjoy the captivating views.

 Nearby to this location is the town of Page and the Glen Canyon National Recreation Area.
 We heartily recommend Page as a base to visit many nearby trails, undertake more tours and visit the Glen Canyon Dam.
-We had time to visit only a few trails in this area which you can find on this map, but we're looking to return to check out the remote Rainbow Bridge, the Vermillion Cliffs as well as other short hikes like the Hanging Gardens.
+We had time to visit only a few trails in this area which you can find in our Trailspotting Nearby section below, but we're looking to return to check out the remote Rainbow Bridge and the Vermillion Cliffs as well as other short hikes like the Hanging Gardens.

 Tangents: